OneStopTransport/OST-FiWare-Lisbon/README.md

 This project is more focused on CKAN, since the Orion Context Broker is more adequate for dynamic or real-time data.
 The CKAN connector fetches mobility data (either bus/train stops from Lisbon or complete GTFS datasets) from One.Stop.Transport's [APIs](https://developer.ost.pt/api-explorer/) and pushes it to CKAN:

-  - If the data is the whole GTFS dataset, the `.txt` files are uploaded to CKAN;
+  - If the data is the whole GTFS dataset, the `.csv` files are uploaded to CKAN;
   - If data only consists of bus/train stops, it is uploaded in a specific JSON format, established by the other partners involved.

 Read more technical information (setup and usage instructions) **[here](fiware_lisbon)**.